 In my view, builds should be as deterministic & reproducible as possible.
 Using a wildcard version undermines reproducibility by introducing date/time as a build variable.

-* If an upgrade is not trivial, then it deserves a commit `bumping version of library x, fixing breaking changes` accompanying the code change.
-I am definitely *not* advocating leaving all your dependencies to rot forever without upgrading them.
+bumping version of library x, fixing breaking changes accompanying the code change.
+I am definitely not advocating leaving all your dependencies to rot forever without upgrading them.
 However, these upgrades should be made intentionally.

 Fundamentally, the purpose of pointing at a wildcard version is to let the version drift over time, with an implication that this will be a net benefit to you.
 It’s not true that every project gets monotonically better as the version gets higher.
 There also isn’t any intrinsic value in staying current with a library, though it is often a good idea in practice (and can be done as an intentional, manual process while keeping dependencies pinned).
 The benefits of pointing at a wildcard version are questionable, and there are several clear drawbacks.